All Episodes

 I don't know.

-But uh yes, that is one plan.
+But yes, that is one plan.

 Make a sort of sculpture garden for all the follies of the past.

-Well, just remember, Mr. Taylor, the glee that so many people had when Monument Avenue in Richmond, Virginia, was piece by piece desecrated.
+Well, just remember, Mr. Taylor, the glee that so many people had when Monument Avenue in Richmond, Virginia was piece by piece desecrated.

-So they did.
+Yes, they did.

-At least that would be better than destroying them the way we're doing.
+Though that's absolutely disgusting, at least that would be better than destroying them the way we're doing.

 Oh, it is utterly repellent.